chingu-voyages/soloproject-tier3-chinguweather/README.md

 consideration as you plan:

 - [ ] You need to make two different API calls.
 Take a look at the [https module](https://nodejs.org/dist/latest-v12.x/docs/api/https.html) that is built into node.
 Another great resource is the [request npm package](https://www.npmjs.com/package/request).
-- [ ] Great apis to use are [Dark Sky](https://darksky.net/dev) for actual weather information, and the [geocoding section of the Mapbox api](https://docs.mapbox.com/api/search/#forward-geocoding) for obtaining coordinates.
+- [ ] Great apis to use are [OpenWeather](https://openweathermap.org/api) for actual weather information, and the [geocoding section of the Mapbox api](https://docs.mapbox.com/api/search/#forward-geocoding) for obtaining coordinates.
 You will need to obtain a *free* API Key for each service.
 - [ ] Remember, API keys are private.
 Keep them private.
 Place them in an `.env` file and use them via `process.env`.
 Here is a
 [*great* article by John Papa](https://medium.com/the-node-js-collection/making-your-node-js-work-everywhere-with-environment-variables-2da8cdf6e786) if you need help!